 Course Requirements Checklist

 After reading the Course Syllabus and Student Expectations, the student will complete the related checklist found in the Course Overview.

 Discussions are collaborative learning experiences.
-Therefore, the student is required to submit a thread in response to the provided prompt for each forum.
+Therefore, the student is required to submit a thread in response to the provided prompt for each Discussion.
 Each thread must be 400–500 words, demonstrate course-related knowledge, integrate biblical principles, and include at least 3 citations.
 In addition to the thread, the student is required to reply to 2 classmates’ threads.
 Each reply must be 150–200 words and include at least 1 citation.
 All citations must follow current Bluebook format.

 Open Research Memorandum Assignments (3)